usnistgov/feasst/buildtemplate/dev.rst

 * Perfect checkpointing
 * Automated full-checkpoint testing
 * remove printPressure from mc/criteria, printBeta, pairOrder, floppyBox, etc
-* on the fly WL/TM lnPI error analysis ... accumulate 3 lnPIs by splitting each trial to each individual criteria class.
-Use them to compute all sorts of quantities.
 * for xyz2bin, in afterAttempt MC, use unique hash on log file and xyz configuration for error check -- implement with WLTMMC, use criteria to find order param column in log, then readxyz hash, find log hash match, demix conf based on the bin
 * have criteria class backup colmat/stats periodically, based on sweeps?, that can be post processed (e.g., energy stats)
-* combine pair_square_well, pair_hs, pair_hard_circle
 * remove periodicity from x/y/z dimensions (no rush here)
 * split functions.h into a variety of base_fileio, base_math, base_utils, etc
 * pairhybrid rCut should be taken from pairVec, or atleast rCutMaxAll